-How can I make my voice heard on climate change?
+How to make your voice heard on climate change

 My name is Rhiannon Thompson.
 I am a PhD student researching young people’s mental health and the environment at Imperial College London, and a member of the Climate Cares team.
 We are running a survey to hear from young people about how COVID-19 and climate change are affecting them.